 Having a level of empathy allows you to interpret signals and better understand others’ motivations.
 This is especially important when trying to understand signals the CEO is sending you, so that you can properly assess their concerns and come up with a solution.
 Graeme Harris, CEO of Strategic Profiles Management adds that “having that empathy and being able to decipher is a skill that you learn over time dealing with people.
 For some people its innate and easy, but others need to learn it”.

-Unlike newer skills focusing on data and analytics, the art of persuasion is still a core skill that communicators must possess.
+Unlike newer skills for next generation communicators, like focusing on data and analytics, the art of persuasion is still a core skill that they must possess.
 Data will help your influence and support your strategy, but you need the soft skills to fully persuade audiences.
 Harris notes that “if you’re not able to impact and influence within your organization on behalf of your function, you are going to come up short as a communicator”.
 There are strategic ways to impact and influence your organization, but it takes creativity and strategic thinking.

 Networking and Diplomacy